thriveweb/sailinginparadise/content/boatTours/2018-08-31-christmas-parties.md

         We offer a full bar service including competitively priced drinks packages.
 Alternatively you can choose to BYO drinks.

+        (BYO, catering and drinks service options may be affected by Government restrictions due to Covid, please check at the time of your charter what the current restrictions are.)
       title: Fully Catered and licensed or BYO
     - dropdownContent: "**Where do your boats depart from?**\r